LeoUtas/fishingvizr/README.md

 #### For collaborating, the author is seeking collaborations to improve the data visualization of the package, please email hnguyenthe@mun.ca.

 ### Disclaimer
 #### This package was created to make retrieving and visualizing fishing effort data from the GFW API easier.
 The complex technologies applied to produce the data belong to Global Fishing Watch.
-In addition, the author is looking for a consultation with the GFW regarding the coordinate system used in making their map.
+The accuracy and reliability of the data are highly dependent on GFW's technology.